genestack/user-guide/source/doc-odm-user-guide/import-data-using-python-script.rst

 Linking using sample source ID
 ------------------------------

-By default linking is done according the the **sample source ID** key, so this needs to be consistent in the above files for linking to occur
+By default linking is done via the **sample source ID** key, so this needs to be consistent in the above files for linking to occur.

 Getting a Genestack API token